abida128/Group-Task--Grocery-List-App-/README.md

 # Group-Task--Grocery-List-App-
-This repo is for Live-Group-task
+This repo is for Live-Class (Group-task )